AidKool/team-task-manager/README.md

 ## Contributing:

-Project is opened for contributions.
+Project is open for contributions.

 ## Questions: